jeremyirvine/hacker-news/README.md

 This is a (soft) "Hacker News" clone.

-You can view the final project at [Hacker News clone](https://jeremyirvine.github.io/hacker-news/)
+You can view the project at [Hacker News clone](https://jeremyirvine.github.io/hacker-news/)